-The Bojangles Entertainment Complex, including the box office, will be closed until further notice.
-The following events have been postponed, canceled or suspended at this time.
+The Bojangles Entertainment Complex is currently only open on event dates, two hours prior to start time.
+The following events have been postponed, canceled or rescheduled at this time.

 - Salute to Heroes Hockey (postponed - new date TBD)

 - Franco Escamilla (rescheduled for November 20, 2021)

 - Bert Kreischer (rescheduled for October 9, 2021)